Chad: Government and politics

 Chad's constitution provides for a strong executive branch headed by a president who dominates the political system.
 The president has the power to appoint the prime minister and the cabinet, and exercises considerable influence over appointments of judges, generals, provincial officials and heads of Chad's para-statal firms.
 In cases of grave and immediate threat, the president, in consultation with the National Assembly, may declare a state of emergency.
-The president is directly elected by popular vote for a five-year term; in 2005 constitutional term limits were removed, allowing a president to remain in power beyond the previous two-term limit.
+The president is directly elected by popular vote for a five-year term; in 2005, constitutional term limits were removed, allowing a president to remain in power beyond the previous two-term limit.
 Most of Déby's key advisers are members of the Zaghawa ethnic group, although southern and opposition personalities are represented in government.

 Chad's legal system is based on French civil law and Chadian customary law where the latter does not interfere with public order or constitutional guarantees of equality.
 Despite the constitution's guarantee of judicial independence, the president names most key judicial officials.
 The legal system's highest jurisdictions, the Supreme Court and the Constitutional Council, have become fully operational since 2000.
 The Supreme Court is made up of a chief justice, named by the president, and 15 councillors, appointed for life by the president and the National Assembly.
 The Constitutional Court is headed by nine judges elected to nine-year terms.
 It has the power to review legislation, treaties and international agreements prior to their adoption.

 The National Assembly makes legislation.
 The body consists of 155 members elected for four-year terms who meet three times per year.
-The Assembly holds regular sessions twice a year, starting in March and October, and can hold special sessions when called by the prime minister.
+The Assembly holds regular sessions twice a year and can hold special sessions when called by the prime minister.
 Deputies elect a National Assembly president every two years.
 The president must sign or reject newly passed laws within 15 days.
 The National Assembly must approve the prime minister's plan of government and may force the prime minister to resign through a majority vote of no confidence.
 However, if the National Assembly rejects the executive branch's programme twice in one year, the president may disband the Assembly and call for new legislative elections.
 In practice, the president exercises considerable influence over the National Assembly through his party, the Patriotic Salvation Movement (MPS), which holds a large majority.